England’s Charley Hull withdraws from Evian Championship after collapsing

 Hull, who is yet to win a major, tried to continue but her condition worsened at the next hole as she collapsed twice at the tee box, either side of hitting her tee shot.

-Ireland’s Leona Maguire is one of three early leaders on six under, making a hole in one on the par-three second.
+Ireland’s Leona Maguire finished the opening day of the competition in joint first on six under and made a hole in one on the par-three second, her first on the LPGA Tour.